Using the NewJOB option

 Let's take a closer look at this section to clarify what input is needed from you:

-1. After the position description is Required Materials.
+1. After the job description is Required Materials.
 There are 3 different selection areas here:

 • First, you will need to indicate which items are required.
 Check the box next to the item to select it.
+(Applicants will have no opportunity to submit items that are NOT checked.)
 At the bottom of the list of items is a blank text box, for you to add another item if necessary.
 Another blank text area will be created and available to you after you submit this page.
-The AMS Cover Sheet is automatically required, so do not re-enter it here.
+The AMS Cover Sheet is automatically required, so do NOT re-enter it here.

-2. The Additional questions for this job section gives you the option of adding more questions to the MathJobs application for this position.
-What you type in will be read as HTML text.
-For more details on entering the text, see #3 in the section above.
-Another blank text area for addition questions will be added once you submit this one.
+2. The Additional questions for this job section gives you the option of adding more questions to the MathJobs application for this position (but please note all questions checked on the CONFIG screen are already being asked - do not duplicate them.)
+What you type in will be read as HTML text and must contain formatting for both question and answer.
+See the Ask Applicant This Question section in the Config page user guide.
+Another blank text area for additional questions will be added once you submit this one.

-3. List this job allows you to specify a time period for which this job will be listed in MathJobs.Org.
+1. List this job controls the time period for which this job will be publicly viewable in MathJobs.Org.
 The dates should be entered in the format: YYYY-MM-DD, YYYY/MM/DD, YY-MM-DD, or YY/MM/DD.

 • The begin and end date(s) are specified in the text boxes next to from and to.
 By default, the creation date will automatically be entered as the from date.
 The Deadline date entered above will automatically be entered as the to date.
 Once a listed job has reached the date listed in the to box, it will no longer appear on the job list.